Go back

 Architecture: Ampere vs. Ada Lovelace

-The L40 is based on the newer Ada Lovelace architecture from 2022, which brings significant improvements to tensor core efficiency and introduces 4th gen Tensor Cores with FP8 support.
+The A100 is built on NVIDIA's Ampere architecture (2020) and remains a workhorse for large-scale training.
+The L40 uses the newer Ada Lovelace architecture (2022), which improves tensor core efficiency and introduces 4th-gen Tensor Cores with FP8 support.

 Memory Bandwidth

 This is where the A100 holds its most decisive lead.
-The A100 80 GB uses HBM2e memory with 2,039 GB/s of bandwidth, more than double the L40's 864 GB/s from GDDR6.
+The A100 80 GB SXM4 uses HBM2e memory with 2,039 GB/s of bandwidth, more than double the L40's 864 GB/s from GDDR6.
+The PCIe A100 80 GB delivers 1,935 GB/s.

-High memory bandwidth is the primary bottleneck in transformer workloads where large weight matrices must be streamed repeatedly during forward and backward passes.
+Memory bandwidth is the primary bottleneck in transformer workloads.
+Large weight matrices must be streamed repeatedly during forward and backward passes, and the A100's bandwidth advantage translates directly into faster iteration times.

 Latency and Concurrency